Wireless security: Ad hoc networks

 Ad hoc networks can pose a security threat.
-Ad hoc networks are defined as [peer to peer] networks between wireless computers that do not have an access point in between them.
-While these types of networks usually have little protection, encryption methods can be used to provide security.
+Ad hoc networks are defined as peer-to-peer networks between wireless computers that do not have an access point between them.
+While these networks usually offer little protection, encryption methods can provide security.

 The security hole provided by Ad hoc networking is not the Ad hoc network itself but the bridge it provides into other networks, usually in the corporate environment, and the unfortunate default settings in most versions of Microsoft Windows to have this feature turned on unless explicitly disabled.
 Thus the user may not even know they have an unsecured Ad hoc network in operation on their computer.
 If they are also using a wired or wireless infrastructure network at the same time, they are providing a bridge to the secured organizational network through the unsecured Ad hoc connection.
 Bridging is in two forms.
-A direct bridge, which requires the user actually configure a bridge between the two connections and is thus unlikely to be initiated unless explicitly desired, and an indirect bridge which is the shared resources on the user computer.
-The indirect bridge may expose private data that is shared from the user's computer to LAN connections, such as shared folders or private Network Attached Storage, making no distinction between authenticated or private connections and unauthenticated Ad-Hoc networks.
+A direct bridge requires the user to actually configure a bridge between the two connections and is thus unlikely to be initiated unless explicitly desired, and an indirect bridge uses shared resources on the user's computer.
+The indirect bridge may expose private data shared from the user's computer to LAN connections, such as shared folders or private Network Attached Storage, making no distinction between authenticated or private connections and unauthenticated Ad-Hoc networks.
 This presents no threats not already familiar to open/public or unsecured wifi access points, but firewall rules may be circumvented in the case of poorly configured operating systems or local settings.